 Results

 The overall response rate was 16% with 730 complete responses.
-In the first part of the survey, data was collected on hospital pharmacy setting.
+In the first part of the survey, data was collected on the hospital pharmacy setting.
 While almost half of hospital pharmacies served over 500 beds, 77% of hospital pharmacies had 10 or less pharmacists.
 In section B, we gathered evidence about the degree of implementation of sections 1, 3 and 4 of the Statements and the main barriers to and drivers of implementation.
 The questions related to production and compounding (Section 3) received very positive responses (all questions from this section received at least a 70% positive response rate) indicating that responders are having less difficulty complying in these areas compared to others.
 The Introductory statements and governance questions (Section 1) received a more mixed response.
 Only 46% of responses indicated that the pharmacists worked routinely as part of multidisciplinary team.
 Many of the questions relating to clinical pharmacy services (Section 4) received a more negative response overall, with 6 questions receiving fewer than 50% positive responses.

 Conclusions